gpaumier/gp2/src/articles/2009-05-16 five-fundraising-tips-for-wikimedia-chapters.rst

 5. Spend your money
 ===================

 The best way to raise funds is to spend your money.
 Donors don't give you money so it lingers on your bank account.
 They give you money so you *do things*; they want you to accomplish things to make the world better on their behalf.
-There is no such thing as "waiting for more money before spending it".
+There is no such thing as "waiting for more money before spending it."
 If your projects require more money, then raise more money.
 If you don't have any projects to spend your money on, you're in big trouble.
 Fortunately, my next article will be about just that: how to spend your money.